LibreCAD/docs/ref/coordinates.rst

     :width: 800px
     :height: 660px
     :align: right
-    :scale: 67
+    :scale: 50
     :alt: Cartesian Coordinates

 The *Cartesian* coordinate system is commonly used in most CAD programs.
 Cartesian coordinates take the form *X,Y* where X is the horizontal axis and Y is the vertical axis.
 A specific point in a drawing is located by exact distances from the X and Y axis - for example a point in a drawing could be "100,75", as shown here.

 .. note:

-Coordinates can also be written as 10..20 which allows for :ref:`keypad <keyboard>` input.
+Coordinates can also be written as 10..20 which allows for :ref:`numeric keypad <keyboard>` input.

 |